Brian Murphy (footballer, born 1983): Waterford

 On 12 February 2020, it was announced that Murphy had signed for his hometown club Waterford of the League of Ireland Premier Division.
 After 3 seasons with the club, Murphy announced his retirement from football in January 2023.

 International career

 Murphy represented the Republic of Ireland Under-16 team at the 2000 UEFA European Under-16 Football Championship and the Under-19 team at the 2002 UEFA European Under-19 Football Championship.
 He was a regular in the Ireland under-19 squad under Brian Kerr and was preferred to Aston Villa goalkeeper Wayne Henderson for the European under-19 Championships qualifiers and finals in 2002 until a shoulder injury allowed Henderson to reclaim his place.
 He has been capped since at under-20 and under-21 levels.

 On 6 November 2009, Murphy was called up to the Ireland squad for the World Cup play-offs against France following the withdrawal of Coventry City's Keiren Westwood.
 He was not called up again until 3 March 2014 for the friendly versus Serbia following the withdrawal of Rob Elliot.

+Coaching career

+After retiring from playing, Murphy became goalkeeping coach at Waterford, the club where he had retired.
+On 2 May 2026, he was named interim manager of the club following the sacking of manager Jon Daly.
+He was in charge for one game, a 3–3 draw with Dundalk before the quick appointment of new manager Graham Coughlan.